rgrempel/elm-route-url/README.md

 ### Mapping changes in the app state to a possible location change

-If you were using the official [navigation](http://package.elm-lang.org/packages/elm-lang/navigation/latest) package directly, then you would make changes to the URL with ordinary commands.
+If you were using [`elm-lang/navigation`](http://package.elm-lang.org/packages/elm-lang/navigation/latest) directly, then you would make changes to the URL with ordinary commands.
 So, as you write your `update` function, you would possibly return a command, using [`modifyUrl`](http://package.elm-lang.org/packages/elm-lang/navigation/1.0.0/Navigation#modifyUrl) or [`newUrl`](http://package.elm-lang.org/packages/elm-lang/navigation/1.0.0/Navigation#newUrl).